 You are automatically exempt from the 13-credit policy if you:

-- have a disability for which Disability Services has determined that a reduced credit load is an appropriate accommodation.
+- have a disability for which the Disability Resource Center has determined that a reduced credit load is an appropriate accommodation.

 - work for the University and are enrolled on a Regents Scholarship.